 That first point is especially important and is easy to overlook when doing renovations or exploring a new home!
 Even a change of 1/4 of an inch can result in a cavity that's too short for most dishwashers.
-You can make DIY gap fillers for the sides of the cavity by staining wood cut to the appropriate length to match the surrounding cabinetry.
+If the width of the cavity is wider than it needs to be, you can make DIY gap fillers for the sides of the cavity by staining wood cut to the appropriate length to match the surrounding cabinetry.

 It should be pretty easy to determine what dishwasher size you need - space constraints more or less decide that for us!
 You may also want to look into dishwasher tub materials, the decibel levels, top vs front controls, and dishwasher rack types and materials.
 Or, just check out our free Dishwasher Buyer's Guide, linked below!